-The State of Illinois has jurisdiction over and assesses the quality of three Lake Michigan water types: Lake Michigan Open Waters, Lake Michigan Shoreline, and Lake Michigan Harbors, all bordering Cook and Lake Counties in the northeastern corner of the state.
-Of the total 1,526 square miles of Lake Michigan open waters in Illinois jurisdiction, only 196 square miles were assessed.
-All 196 square miles were rated as Fully Supporting for Aquatic Life, Primary Contact, Aesthetic Quality, and Public and Food Processing Water Supply use.
-However, the Illinois portion of Lake Michigan is assessed as Not Supporting for Fish Consumption due to contamination primarily from polychlorinated biphenyls and mercury.
-In addition, 64 miles of Lake Michigan shoreline in Illinois were assessed as Not Supporting for Primary Contact and Fish Consumption due to contamination from E. coli bacteria, polychlorinated biphenyls, and mercury.
+The State of Illinois has jurisdiction over and assesses the quality of three Lake Michigan water types: Open Waters, Shoreline, and Harbors, all bordering Cook and Lake Counties in the northeastern corner of the state.
+The summaries of Lake Michigan attainment assessment results for harbors, open waters, and shoreline are in Table ES-9.

+Of the total 1,526 square miles of Lake Michigan open waters in Illinois jurisdiction, 196 square miles were assessed for Aquatic Life, Primary Contact, Aesthetic Quality, Fish Consumption and Public and Food Processing Water Supply use.
+All 196 square miles of Lake Michigan open water are fully supporting for Aquatic Life, Primary Contact, and Public and Food Processing Water Supply Use.
+The potential cause of impairment in open waters (Table ES-10) are phosphorus impairing Aesthetic Quality; and mercury and polychlorinated biphenyls impairing Fish Consumption.
+In addition, 64 miles of Lake Michigan shoreline in Illinois were assessed as not supporting for Primary Contact and Fish Consumption due to E. coli bacteria, polychlorinated biphenyls, and mercury.
+Specific assessment results for Lake Michigan can be found in Appendix A-3.